 The Department of History's senior research seminar is the capstone of preparation for students majoring in the discipline.
 It is designed to deepen the experience begun in the department's practicum course, particularly by guiding students in actually writing history.
-Thus, in this course, we will be repeating and improving upon practices students should be familiar with: critical reading of secondary sources, critical reading of primary sources, discussion of such material in seminar, research in both types of sources, planning a research paper, presenting one's research, and writing a research paper.
+Thus, in this course, we will be repeating and improving upon practices students should be familiar with: critical reading of secondary sources, critical reading of primary sources, discussion of such material in seminar, research in both types of sources, planning a research paper, presenting one's research in class, and writing a research paper.
 These are both difficult and exciting things to do.
-While few students will decide to go on in the discipline and to serve in the academy as historians, the skills learned here can and will play a critical part in any number of professions.
+While few students will decide to go on in the discipline and to serve in the academy as historians, the skills learned here can and will play a critical part in any number of professions and enable one to read and analyze others' research more critically.

-Aside from the general skills of historiography, this seminar is designed to introduce students to the history of race relations and slavery in Brazil, focusing on people of African birth or descent (relations with native peoples and their enslavement is a related but distinct matter - the instructor's course on the history of Amazonia, taught every other year, is the best introduction to that).
+Aside from these general skills of historiography, this seminar is designed to introduce students to the history of race relations and slavery in Brazil, focusing on people of African birth or descent (relations with native peoples and their enslavement since the 1500s is a related but distinct matter - the instructor's course on the history of Amazonia, usually taught every other year, is the best introduction to that).
 No other country in the Americas brought as many people from Africa as Brazil did (c.1510s-1850s), and no other country maintained Africans and their descendants in slavery as long (1888).
 The course tries to grapple with these matters and their legacies down through to the recent past, with an emphasis on the era after independence (1822).
 The course's concerns are compelling because they not only challenge the student to think about the origins of these particularly painful legacies of the past, but to do so by inevitable comparisons with a country whose origins and culture are quite distinct from those of the United States.
 Indeed, one of the students' greatest challenges is to begin the practice of trying to shed one's United States assumptions in trying to comprehend the nature and meaning of slavery and racism in such a rich, complicated, and distinct reality.

-Practical Matters:
+Practical Matters, Particularly Those Concerning Research:

-This semester, an additional challenge is presented by the Covid 19 pandemic, which has compelled the instructor to make use of both Canvas and Zoom to teach online alone.
-Students should read this syllabus with special care, accordingly, particularly in regard to assigned readings and research, which have been reviewed and revised with online access alone in mind.
+This semester, an additional challenge is presented by the Covid 19 pandemic, which will compel the instructor and the class to make use of Canvas to access this syllabus and critical files and may compel the students to use on-line resources from Smathers (and the Latin American and Caribbean Collection).
+Students should read this syllabus with special care, accordingly, particularly in regard to assigned readings and research, which have been reviewed and revised with the possibility of online access in mind.
 Students unfamiliar with Canvas might find the following site useful: https://elearning.ufl.edu/keep-learning/